allenmichael/aws-box-platform-integration/README.md

         * *You can also pick "Enterprise Integration" if your app will interact with existing Box enterprises*
     * Select "Server Authentication" and press "Next"
         * *This sample demonstrates a server-to-server integration*
-    * Name the application "Box Node Lambda Sample - YOUR NAME"
+    * Name the application "Box Node Cognito integration Sample - YOUR NAME"
         * *Application names must be unique across Box*
     * Press "Create App" and then "View Your App"
     * Select "Application Access" as "Enterprise".
-    * Check the Application scopes "Manage users", "Manage enterprise properties",
+    * Check the Application scopes "Manage users" and "Manage enterprise properties".
     * Enable both Advanced Features "Perform Actions as Users" and "Generate User Access Tokens".
     * Press "Save Changes"
         * *You'll need your "Client ID" and "Client Secret" later*